 Plain and flavored milk are a great drink choice after competition.

 It provides protein for muscle repair and carbohydrate to re-fuel them.

 Your athlete can nosh on meals or larger quantities of food during big breaks (at least two hours) between sporting events.

 He can nibble small amounts of food before and after events which are closely scheduled.

 At a minimum, your teen athlete should be nibbling to stay energized and keep muscles fueled for a competitive edge.

 Need More Help Fueling Young Athletes?

-I’ve got a sports nutrition class for the young athlete!
 This class will teach your athlete what to eat and why, giving him the tools to plan his food and fueling plan.

-Learn more at The Nourished Child where you’ll find workshops, classes and nutrition guidebooks to help you feed and nourish your child, inside and out.
+Visit our shop where you’ll find workshops, classes and nutrition guidebooks to help you feed and nourish your child, inside and out.

 This article was originally published in February 2012 | Updated in November 2020.